-- It’s easier to tutor in Uyghur: some people are dead-set on studying Uyghur at a university, but I’ve personally found that in many cases it can be better to enroll in the Mandarin programs here and do Uyghur tutoring on the side.
-Not only do you avoid the government scrutiny that comes with studying Uyghur, you also have more choices of programs (and therefore places to live).
+- It’s easier to tutor in Uyghur: Some people are dead-set on studying Uyghur at a university, but I’ve personally found that in many cases it can be better to enroll in the Mandarin programs here and do Uyghur tutoring on the side.
+Not only do you avoid the government scrutiny that comes with studying Uyghur (if it’s even possible), you also have more choices of programs (and therefore places to live).

-- Teaching is another option: there are some schools in town that cater to Uyghur students and they hire foreigners.
+- Teaching is another option: There are some schools in town that cater to Uyghur students and they have hired foreigners in the past.
 The pay isn’t as good but you’ll be immersed in Uyghur culture.
 It’s not ideal, but it’s an option to consider if you’re short on money or if the schools below don’t respond.
-For more on teaching in Xinjiang, read this article.
+For more information, read this article on teaching English in Xinjiang.

 So with that out of the way, the following is a list of a few schools that you can contact if you’re interested in studying in Xinjiang:

 Xinjiang University (新疆大学）

 Xinjiang University is one of Urumqi’s largest universities that offers multiple undergraduate, masters and Ph.D. programs.
 One of the advantages of studying here is its location in the heart of southern Urumqi – the Uyghur part of town.

 A relatively new rule on the campus makes dorm living mandatory, but due to overcrowding it’s possible to live in local neighborhoods.
 Campus dorms should cost around US$100 per month while off-campus housing varies based on location and quality of living.